mohammadr8za/pytorch_rnn/README.md

 output.shape, hidden.shape
 ```

 Amazing!
-Two-Layer Network need initial hidden state with size 2! and the same for any number of layers.
+Two-Layer Network needs initial hidden state with size 2!
+And the same for any number of layers.
 So, we will define initial hidden states for any type of RNN (Primary, LSTM or GRU) like:

 **(num_layers, batch_size, hidden_size)**